History Of New York’s Empire State Express Train

 Photo: Rare Book Division, The New York Public Library.
 “2c Empire State Express single” New York Public Library Digital Collections.

 Long before there was Amtrak in New York, there was the Empire State Express train.
-The legendary New York Empire State Express train was a locomotive that traveled from Buffalo, New York to New York City’s borough of Manhattan and back.
-The train was one of the United States’ earliest long distance passenger trains that ran at high speeds.
-The Empire State Express began its first daily run on December 7th 1891.
-The train got the name the Empire State Express not because it was a non stop train between Buffalo and Manhattan but rather because of the short amount of time it took to travel between the two cities.
-For a trip that was separated by the distance of four hundred and sixty one miles, the Empire State Express train was able to complete that trip in between seven and eight hours.
-In present time that may not seem that impressive, but in 1891 it was a spectacular feat to accomplish.
+The legendary New York Empire State Express train was a locomotive that traveled from Buffalo, New York, to New York City’s borough of Manhattan and back.
+The train was among the United States’ earliest long-distance passenger trains to run at high speeds.
+The Empire State Express began its first daily run on December 7, 1891.
+The train got the name the Empire State Express not because it was a nonstop train between Buffalo and Manhattan, but because of the short time it took to travel between the two cities.
+For a trip that was separated by the distance of four hundred and sixty-one miles, the Empire State Express train was able to complete that trip in between seven and eight hours.
+At the time, that may not have seemed that impressive, but in 1891, it was a spectacular feat.

-The Empire State Express train was part of what was called The New York Central and Hudson River Railroad.
+The Empire State Express train was part of what was called the New York Central and Hudson River Railroad.
 In 1914, the name would be changed to just the New York Central Railroad.
-At the time, the Empire State Express Train would become the flagship train of the The New York Central and Hudson River Railroad.
+At the time, the Empire State Express train would become the flagship train of the New York Central and Hudson River Railroad.

-As stated previously, express did not mean non-stop.
-An example of the itenary for the Empire State Express train would have the train leaving Grand Central in Manhattan at 8:00 am.
-Ten minutes later the train would make a stop at the 125th street station in Manhattan.
-Once it left the city it would make stops in Harmon, Albany, Schenectady, Utica, Syracuse, Rochester and finally Buffalo by 4.00 pm.
+As stated previously, “express” did not mean “nonstop”.
+An example itinerary for the Empire State Express would have the train depart Grand Central in Manhattan at 8:00 a.m.
+Ten minutes later, the train would make a stop at the 125th Street station in Manhattan.
+Once it left the city, it would make stops in Harmon, Albany, Schenectady, Utica, Syracuse, Rochester, and finally Buffalo by 4:00 p.m.

 Empire State Express